fcrozatier/champagne/src/routes/content-policy/+page.md

 **Maybe OK:**

-- Software with restrictive licenses (forbidding commercial use) that you have a formal agreement with.
+- Software with restrictive licenses (forbidding commercial use) that you have a formal agreement with or allows for commercial use.
 Note that we have explicit permission to use the following tools for this competition:
   - Geogebra
   - Desmos